kaydoh/data-journalism/openrefine/readme.md

 We're going to use a *capture group* in the regular expression to extract the name of the month and the year.
 A capture group is something enclosed in parentheses that you want to use over again.
 It's the piece of the pattern that, in this case, you want to keep.

+Use the same method for the next steps.

-We'll also use a  *character class* to look for any combination of spaces and commas.
+We'll use a  *character class* to look for any combination of spaces and commas.

 				[, ]+
 				means one or more commas, spaces or any combination of them.